Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_5/README.md

 # Module 5 – End-to-End Testing

-In this final testing module, the goal is to explore End-to-End (E2E) testing.
+In this module, the goal is to explore End-to-End (E2E) testing.
 This is the highest level of testing, designed to verify that the entire robotic system can successfully perform a complete "mission" or task from start to finish, just as it would in the real world.

 - [Module 5 – End-to-End Testing](#module-5--end-to-end-testing)
   - [Objectives](#objectives)